mmistakes/minimal-mistakes/_drafts/fs2.md

   jlActors.through(fromActorToStringPipe).through(toConsole)
 ```

-We have the the `jlActors` stream represents the _source_, whereas the `fromActorToStringPipe` represents a pipe, and the `toConsole` represents the _sink_.
-We can conclude that a pipe is pretty much a map/flatMap type functional operation but the pipe concept fits nicely into the mental model of a Stream.
+The `jlActors` stream represents the _source_, whereas the `fromActorToStringPipe` represents a pipe, and the `toConsole` represents the _sink_.
+We can conclude that a pipe is pretty much a map/flatMap type functional operation, but the pipe concept fits nicely into the mental model of a Stream.

 ## 4. Error Handling in Streams

-What if pulling a value from a stream fails raising an exception?
+What if pulling a value from a stream fails with an exception?
 For example, let's introduce a repository persisting an `Actor`:

 ```scala
 object ActorRepository {